aliahhawari/aliahhawari.github.io/_posts/2020-10-10-accident-severity-report.md

 ## Data Preparation
 ### Target label

-The target label is 'SEVERITYCODE/' and the description is listed in 'SEVERITYDESC'.
+The target label is 'SEVERITYCODE' and the description is listed in 'SEVERITYDESC'.

 The 'SEVERITYCODE' attribute lists the code that corresponds to the severity of the collision:
 * 3  - fatality